jamii/imp/diary.md

 end
 ```

-Uh, but I don't have a proper dataflow yet and I'll want to run things on each event, so maybe this is poorly thought out?
+Uh, but I don't have a proper dataflow yet and I'll want to run things on each event, so maybe this is poorly thought out.
 Let's add a callback to the window:

 ``` julia
 function Blink.Window(flow, event_tables)